Music Recommendations: Some Alternative (Revolutionary?) Sounds for the 4th of July

 12. Song Of The Liberty Bell

-My third recommendation is a CD that I recently purchased (just last week, in fact) called Davy Crockett's Fiddle by Colonial Williamsburg musician Dean Shostak.
-It is fast becoming my favorite of the bunch.
+My third recommendation is a CD that I purchased just prior to last July 4th called Davy Crockett's Fiddle by Colonial Williamsburg musician Dean Shostak.
+It has become my favorite of the bunch.

 This recording features the fiddle that purportedly belonged to Davy Crockett.
 All the instruments and music on this CD are from the time of Davy Crockett (1786-1836).
 From the program notes: